 The ATSDR report informs former workers and residents of nearby neighborhoods that they may have been exposed to dangerous levels of exposure during Vermiculite of Hawaii’s 30-year-long operational existence.

 Hawaii’s aging school facilities continue to have have large amounts of asbestos on campuses that were built as recently as 40 years ago.
 In December of 2004, for instance, asbestos was found in the outside paintwork of Honolulu’s King Intermediate School.
 Two permanent classroom buildings and one portable facility were shut down, the Honolulu Advertiser reported.
-They were cleaned during the winter holiday break to make sure no students were exposed.

 Prominent Job Sites Known to Have Asbestos Exposure